 The Globe Inn.

-I am not quite sure when the Globe in was built or established though the first mention I can find is on the 18th September 1869, Mr James Edwards was resident.
+I am not quite sure when the Globe Inn was built or established though the first mention of it I can find is on the 18th September 1869, Mr James Edwards was resident.

-Mr James Edwards married Miss Hannah Maria Edwards daughter of Charles Edwards from the Bush Inn.
-It was reported they were both running the Globe Inn and the premises were Freehold.
+Mr James Edwards married Miss Hannah Maria Edwards daughter of Mr Charles Edwards from the Bush Inn.
+It was reported they were both running the Globe Inn and the premises were freehold.

 On the 17th October 1885 Mr James Edwards sadly passed away and Mrs Hannah Maria Edwards became sole owner of the Globe Inn.

-In March 1892 the Tender for the reconstruction was given to Mr A. P. Williams, the well known Building Contractor of Oak Street, Abertillery.
-He accepted the work though was contracted to erect the New Market Hall in the same year.
-There are no details of the rebuilding or the setting back of the premises as required except that during the reconstruction period in 1894 the licence was transferred to Mr John Charles Edwards and Mrs Hannah Maria Edwards left the Globe Inn to run the Commercial Hotel as Licensee.
+In March 1892 the tender for the reconstruction was given to Mr A. P. Williams, the well known building contractor of Oak Street, Abertillery.
+Mr Williams accepted the work though he was in a contract to erect the New Market Hall in the same year.
+There are no details of the rebuilding of the Globe Inn or the setting back of the premises as required, except that during the reconstruction period in 1894 the licence was transferred to Mr John Charles Edwards and Mrs Hannah Maria Edwards left the Globe Inn to run the Commercial Hotel, Abertillery as licensee.

 I am not sure if any other work was done on the building though I have two old images, one dated 1896 and another 1914 showing the frontage had altered with more windows on the latter photograph, though its position close to the roadway was exactly the same.

-In 1902 Miss Eliza Edwards daughter of Hannah Maria Edwards, Landlady of the Globe Hotel married Mr David Bowen Evans, he was at one time an Assistant School Master to Mr Thomas Bevan at the British Schools.
-They ran the Globe for a while.
+In 1902 Miss Eliza Edwards daughter of Hannah Maria Edwards, landlady of the Globe Hotel married Mr David Bowen Evans, he was at one time an assistant school master to Mr Thomas Bevan at the British Schools.
+They ran the Globe Hotel for a while.

 Mrs Edwards had a disagreement with her son-in-law and signed the premises over to Messrs Phillips & Sons.
-I believe they were a Brewster’s and Beer Retailers of Newport, a competitor of Webb’s of Aberbeeg.
+Brewster’s and Beer Retailers of Newport, a direct competitor of Messrs Webb’s of Aberbeeg.

-I’m not sure if Messrs Webb’s took over the Globe Inn from Messrs Phillips & Sons, I have searched but cannot find any report of it.
+I’m not sure if Messrs Webb’s took over the Globe Inn from Messrs Phillips & Sons at this point, (I have searched but cannot find any report of it).

 On the 13th February 1920 Mrs Hannah Maria Edwards sadly passed away at her residence The Poplars, Gilwern, Abergavenny.